scylladb/scylladb/docs/dev/cdc.md

 #### Raft group 0 based topology changes (WIP)

 When a node requests the cluster to join, the topology coordinator chooses tokens for the new node.
 This splits vnodes in the token ring into smaller vnodes.
 The coordinator then creates a new `cdc::topology_description` which refines those smaller vnodes.
-This is node using the `cdc::topology_description_generator` class.
+This is node using the `cdc::make_new_generation_description` function.

 The generation data described by `cdc::topology_description` is then translated into mutations and committed to group 0 using Raft commands.
 When a node applies these commands (every node in the cluster eventually does that, being a member of group 0), it writes the data into a local table `system.cdc_generations_v3`.
 The table has the following schema:
 ```